 See Table 1 at the end of this blog for a list of some of the top foods for each type of vitamin and mineral.

 3 | Have a good plan for replacing electrolytes before you start keto

 Having adequate electrolytes and hydration is essential when you start keto.
-Electrolytes take a hit due to a drop in insulin, which causes kidneys to excrete sodium and other electrolytes as well as water.
+Electrolytes take a hit due to a drop in insulin, which causes kidneys to excrete sodium and other electrolytes and water.
 This is not a problem per se, but it requires some attention.
-More hydration than usual also is important to address hypovolemia (low blood volume), a common component of ME/CFS which can exacerbate co-morbid conditions such as postural tachycardia syndrome (POTS) and neurally-mediated hypotension (NMH).
+More hydration than usual also is important to address hypovolemia (low blood volume), a common component of ME/CFS, which can exacerbate co-morbid conditions such as postural tachycardia syndrome (POTS) and neurally-mediated hypotension (NMH).

 I wrote about some of the road bumps I hit when I first started keto and learned that I was not taking enough magnesium and suffered from abdominal and leg cramps.
 Also, I have started supplementing with potassium citrate in hopes of resolving some muscle twitching in my calves.

 Marty Kendall has developed an excellent home-made electrolyte mix low in carbs (many commercial electrolyte mixes have sugar, dyes, and horrible tasting artificial flavors).
 Mix all ingredients and store in an airtight container.
 Add to water or sprinkle on food as a salt substitute.
 Glycine is especially important for people with co-morbid connective tissue disorders such as Ehlers Danlos Syndrome, and creatine helps with cognition and strength.